 and the intercept is

-model standard deviation
+model standard deviation σ

-We call the regression standard error.
+We call s the regression standard error.

 Estimating the Regression Parameters

-The standard deviation in the model is estimated by the regression standard error
+The standard deviation σ in the model is estimated by the regression standard error

 EXAMPLE 10.4 Log Income and Years of Education